awacs/cobraa/README.md

 # Usage

-The commandlines we used for inference in real data in our paper are provided in this [Snakefile](https://github.com/trevorcousins/cobraa/blob/main/reproducibility/inference_realdata/Snakefile), and can used as a general usage guide.
+The commandlines we used for inference in real data in our paper are provided in this [Snakefile](https://github.com/trevorcousins/cobraa/blob/main/reproducibility/inference_realdata/Snakefile), and can be used as a general usage guide.

 # Advanced